SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 The example also implements the “not equal to” operator (``!=``), which simply returns the inverse of the result of the “equal to” operator.

-These operators can now be used to check if two ``Vector2D`` instances are equivalent:
+You can now use these operators to check whether two ``Vector2D`` instances are equivalent:

 .. testcode:: customOperators